stephaneVercouillieBMID/slate/source/workingVersion.html.md

 The Client sends the UserInfo Request using either HTTP  GET  or HTTP  POST.
 The Access Token obtained from an OpenID Connect Authentication Request MUST be sent as a Bearer Token, per Section 2 of  [OAuth 2.0 Bearer Token Usage](http://openid.net/specs/openid-connect-core-1_0.html#RFC6750)  [RFC6750].

-It is RECOMMENDED that the request use the HTTP  GET  method and the Access Token be sent using the  Authorization  header field.
+<aside class="notice">It is RECOMMENDED that the request use the HTTP  GET  method and the Access Token be sent using the  Authorization  header field.</aside>
 ```http--inline
 GET /userinfo HTTP/1.1
 Host: server.example.com